K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 1. You can look up the isolation management history used in PaaS-TA portal.<br>
 ![isolationSegments01]

 2. Enter the name to be used when creating at Segment Name text box.
-Register by clicking "Register Segment" button.<br>
+Register by clicking the "Register Segment" button.<br>
 ![isolationSegments02]

 3. Selected Organization's information retrieves when clicked from the isolation management list.
 Add organization from  ① "Add Organization" list.